 For all of these types of dispute we offer a bespoke service.
 Please contact ProMediate’s office for details on 0203 621 3908 or email us at email@example.com

-The following information is intended to collate all the relevant links to help people interested in mediating employment disputes.
+The following information is intended to collate all the relevant links to help people interested in mediating employment and workplace disputes.

 ProMediate does provide mediation in employment and workplace disputes.